 With an ability to motivate, enthuse and inspire others, Karin aims to increase engagement and create lifelong connections with the St Mark's community, alumni, and the College.
-She is devoted to encouraging support of the scholarship program which can truly create a life-changing educational experience for a St Mark's student.
-Karin's sights are set on 2025 when St Mark's College will celebrate its Centenary with a program of events that will enable all the St Mark's community to celebrate this exciting anniversary.
+She is devoted to encouraging support of the scholarship program which can truly create a life-changing educational experience for a St Mark's student, and to celebrating our Centenary with a program of events that will enable all the St Mark's community to take part in this exciting anniversary.